sopra-fs23-group-4/sopra-fs23-group-04-client/README.md

 ## Roadmap

-- categories "surprise me": instead of choosing categories manually, the host can choose the option to have the categories chosen randomly by the server
+- Categories "surprise me": Instead of choosing categories manually, the host can choose the option to have the categories chosen randomly by the server
-- Public lobbies: players can find and join lobbies without a PIN
+- Public lobbies: Players can find and join lobbies without a PIN
 - Sudden Death Mode: Player with the least points after a round is eliminated
-- voice chat: to discuss votings when playing remotely
+- Voice chat: To discuss votings when playing remotely

 ## Authors and acknowledgement